outfrenk/pymaginverse/README.md

-# geomagnetic_field_inversions
+# pymaginverse
 Library for the numerical inversion of geomagnetic field data.
 This library is brough to you by Frenk Out, Maximilian Schanner, Liz van Grinsven, Monika Korte, and Lennart de Groot.
 This code is based on Fortran code used for the following two papers:
 - Korte, M., & Constable, C. (2003).
 [Continuous global geomagnetic field models for the past 3000 years.](https://www.sciencedirect.com/science/article/pii/S0031920103001651) Physics of the Earth and Planetary Interiors, 140(1-3), 73-89.
 [10.1016/j.pepi.2003.07.013](https://doi.org/10.1016/j.pepi.2003.07.013)
 - Korte, M., Donadini, F., & Constable, C. G. (2009).
 [Geomagnetic field for 0–3 ka: 2.
 A new series of time‐varying global models.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008GC002297) Geochemistry, Geophysics, Geosystems, 10(6).
 [10.1029/2008GC002297](https://doi.org/10.1029/2008GC002297)

 ## Library
 The library consists of two main modules:
-- `geomagnetic_field_inversions/data_prep.py`: contains methods for correctly preparing data for the `FieldInversion`-class.
+- `pymaginverse/data_prep.py`: contains methods for correctly preparing data for the `FieldInversion`-class.
 This method stores all required parameters per station into one class, which can then be imported directly into `FieldInversion`.
 The class takes a csv-file of declination, inclination, intensity, x, y, z, and/or h-component magnetic data + accompanying data errors.
-- `geomagnetic_field_inversions/field_inversion.py`: contains the `FieldInversion`-class that performs the actual inversion of geomagnetic field data.
+- `pymaginverse/field_inversion.py`: contains the `FieldInversion`-class that performs the actual inversion of geomagnetic field data.
 It requires, besides the time vector over which the inversion will take place, an instance of `InputData` as minimum input.

 ## Installation
 ### option a: pip